32 Miles - Length

 South: Rejoining Hwy 101 at Miranda, Avenue of the Giants ends here and if you need more twisties, connect with Highway 1 at Leggett and continue out to the ocean through the 22-mile section, one of the twistiest, most delicious roads in the state.

-East: No connecting roads to Avenue of the giants other than Elk Creek Rd and Dyersville Loop.
+East: No connecting roads to Avenue of the Giants other than Elk Creek Rd and Dyersville Loop.
 At Garberville a few miles to the south, you can find a remote paved parallel trek out to Highway 36 at the foot of South Fork Mountain with Alderpoint Rd, Zenia Bluff Rd, Ruth-Zenia Rd, to Mad River Rd will get you all the way to the base of South Fork Mountain Summit.
-Yes, all paved.
+At the summit is Horse Ridge Lookout Rd- a road you've ridden by dozens of times and never knew was there.
+Further east is Mount Lassen.

 Avenue of the Giants - Photo Gallery